McThor2/roblox-package-manager/README.md

 Enter the RPM plugin.
 This allows you to search the full Wally package index from studio, and to download specific packages into studio directly.

+## Installation

+You can install the plugin straight from the creator [marketplace](https://create.roblox.com/marketplace/asset/12442691141/Roblox-Package-Manager).
+Alternatively you can clone the repo from [GitHub](https://github.com/McThor2/roblox-package-manager), sync into a place and save as a local plugin.

 ## Usage

 There are currently two menus that exist.
 One headed with "Download", the other with "Search Wally".